deepjavalibrary/djl-demo/huggingface/inferentia/README.md

 In the demo, you will learn how to deploy PyTorch model with **djl-serving** on Amazon EC2 Inf1 instances.
 You can follow [this instruction](deploy_on_sagemaker.md) if you want to deploy your model on AWS SageMaker.

+Instructions in this page only apply to setting up Neuron components on Linux host running Ubuntu AMI.
+For an example of how to install Neuron components in a container, see [Docker environment setup](https://github.com/deepjavalibrary/djl-serving/tree/master/serving/docker) documentation for more details.

 ## Setup environment

 ### Launch Inf1 EC2 instance

 Please launch Inf1 instance by following the [Install Neuron Instructions](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/neuron-intro/pytorch-setup/pytorch-install.html#install-neuron-pytorch)

-This demo tested on Neuron SDK 1.16.0 and PyTorch 1.9.1 on Ubuntu DLAMI.
+This demo tested on Neuron SDK 1.16.1 and PyTorch 1.9.1 on Ubuntu DLAMI.
 Please make sure you have Neuron Runtime 2.x installed:

 ```